stepper1029/Reversi/README.md

 The Player interface has two methods: play and getColor. play allows the player to choose a move, or return Optional.empty() if they wish to pass.
 This information will then be handled by the controller. getColor allows the controller to access the color associated with the player in order to pass into model methods.
+A player can either be a human player or an AI player, which makes moves based on a strategy.
+It has the ability to register a PlayerActions listener to notify the controller when an AI player makes a move.

 ## Source organization:
 All components having to do with the model are in the src.cs3500.reversi.model package.
 This